Dave Aranda: Wisconsin

 Week 10 of the 2014 football season Aranda was named Coordinator of the Week by Athlon Sports after his Wisconsin Badgers defense shutout Rutgers Scarlet Knights 37–0.
 It was Wisconsin's first road shutout since 1998.
 The Badgers took 1st place in the West Division with a 10–2 record, going 7–1 in the conference.
 Wisconsin played Ohio State for the conference title in the 2014 Big Ten Championship Game where the Badgers lost to Ohio State 59–0.
 It was the first time since 1997 that the Badgers were shutout and the worst loss since 1979 when Ohio State also defeated the Badgers 59–0.

 Four days after the Badgers lost to Ohio State, Gary Andersen departed Wisconsin for Oregon State.
 Former Badgers offensive coordinator (2005–2011) and Pitt head coach (2012–2014), Paul Chryst, was hired as the next head coach of the Badgers.
 Aranda was the only assistant coach to remain on the coaching staff after Andersen's departure.

 Two of Aranda's three years at Wisconsin one of his linebackers won the Big Ten Linebacker of the Year, Chris Borland in 2013 and Joe Schobert in 2015.
 Borland also won Big Ten Defensive Player of the Year in 2013.
 Aranda alongside his OLB coach Tim Tibesar were named Linebacker Coaches of the Year for 2015 by FootballScoop.
 Over Aranda's three-year span as defensive coordinator at Wisconsin his defense ranked first nationally in total defense, second in scoring defense, third in pass defense and fourth in run defense.
 His final season with the Badgers his defense came in first in scoring defense, allowing just 13.1 points per game.

 LSU

 On January 1, 2016, it was announced that Aranda was hired to replace Kevin Steele as defensive coordinator for the LSU Tigers.
 The move to LSU saw his starting salary more than double from $520,000 to $1.3 million.
 His contract was guaranteed for three years and was not tied to the contract of LSU head coach Ed Orgeron.
 On January 5, 2018, it was announced that Aranda received a new four-year contract that will pay him $2.5 million annually and the entire $10 million deal is guaranteed.
+Aranda was also given the title Associate head coach.
 This was in response to several attempts by Texas A&M to hire Aranda.
 In 2019 season, he won a championship with LSU.